dart-lang/language/resources/type-system/inference.md

 Let `K` be the value context schema for the function body as computed above from the imposed return type schema.
-_When we refer to the _inferred type_ of an expression with a typing context, it is the type inferred using the local type inference algorithm described below._
+_When we refer to the inferred type of an expression with a typing context, it is the static type of the expression inferred using the local type inference algorithm described below._

 The actual value type of a function literal with an expression body, `=> e`, _(which cannot be a generator function)_ is computed as follows:
-  - If the enclosing function is marked `async`, let `T` be the inferred type of the returned expession with `FutureOr<K>` as typing context.
+  - If the enclosing function is marked `async`, then let `T` be the inferred type of the returned expession with `FutureOr<K>` as typing context.
     The actual value type is **flatten**(`T`).
   - If the enclosing function is not marked `async`, let `T` be the inferred type of the returned expression with typing context `K`.